 *If you have a passport issued by Afghanistan, Bangladesh, Cameron, Cuba, Egypt, Gambia, Ghana, Iran, Iraq, Kosovo, Kyrgyzstan, Macedonia, Myanmar, Nepal, Nigeria, Pakistan, Palestine, Senegal, Somalia, Sri Lanka, Sudan, Syria, Uzbekistan, or Yemen, you are not eligible for a visa exemption.

-Many countries, fortunately, have visas that allow you to visit many countries at the same time such as the USA Tourist Visa.
+Fortunately, many countries have visas that allow you to visit many countries simultaneously, such as the b1 b2 Visa.